 In Florida, convicted felons who have completed their sentences and want to restore their right to vote must successfully petition the Executive Clemency Board to have their right to vote reinstated.
 The Executive Clemency Board is comprised of the Governor of Florida, the Attorney General, the Chief Financial Officer and the Commissioner of Agriculture and Consumer Services.
 The restoration application must be approved by a majority of the Board members and the Governor must be included in the majority.

-The class action suit, filed in Tallahassee, alleges Florida’s voting rights restoration procedure is arbitrary in that there are no laws, rules, or regulations to guide the Executive Clemency Board’s decisions to reinstate or deny reinstatement of the fundamental right to vote, in violation of the 1st and 14th Amendments.
+The class action suit, filed in Tallahassee, alleges Florida’s voting rights restoration procedure is arbitrary in that there are no laws, rules, or regulations to guide the Executive Clemency Board’s decisions to reinstate or deny reinstatement of the fundamental right to vote, in violation of the First and Fourteenth Amendments.
 The complaint seeks to reform Florida’s clemency process by properly restoring the rights of the Plaintiffs and other convicted felons who have completed their sentences, including parole and probation, and have, thereby, repaid their debts to society.